QFT in Klein space: Conclusions and discussions

 The novel modes associated with the Neumann functions need further study.
 They may play an essential role in flat holography.
 One unanswered question in flat holography concerns the extrapolation dictionary between the operators in boundary field theory and the bulk fields.
 It would be interesting to investigate the role of these novel modes in the bulk reconstruction in flat holography.

+Apart from the scalar field, a far more interesting topic is the amplitudes of gauge fields in Klein space, where the nontrivial on-shell three-point amplitude is the basics of higher-point amplitudes as shown in the BCFW recursion relation \cite{Britto:2005fq}.
+We believe the construction here can be generalized to gauge theories with some effort because the gauge symmetry is perturbatively irrelevant to the Lorentz spacetime symmetry we treated here.
+The semi-classical quantization around some non-perturbative objects, like magnetic monopoles, may exhibit more interesting behavior.
+It would also be interesting to generalize our study to spinors and tensors.

-As a final remark, most of our discussions apply to a more general spacetime $\mathbb{R}^{p,q} (p,q\geq2)$, which also has only one asymptotic boundary.
-Although the solution basis of the Klein-Gordon equation would be different, the basic physical picture would remain the same.
+As a final remark, most of our discussions apply to a more general spacetime $\mathbb{R}^{n,m} (n,m\geq2)$, which also has only one asymptotic boundary.
+Although the solution basis of the Klein-Gordon equation would be different, the basic physical picture would remain the same, we will discuss this in \cite{Chen:2025eeh}.
 We can still define ``the length of time" and introduce additional modes beyond plane waves in the associated coordinate system.
 The canonical quantization, the path integral quantization, and the LSZ reduction would also be realizable.

 \acknowledgments We would like to thank Yu-fan Zheng for inspiring discussions and thank Yu-ting Wen, Jie Xu, and Zhi-jun Yin for the valuable suggestions on the manuscript.
-This research is supported in part by NSFC Grant No. 11735001, 12275004.
+This research is supported in part by NSFC Grant No. 11735001, 12275004, 12588101.